Satish-03/Network_Operations/README.md

 # Network_Operations
-Network Operations such as to configure a device, check ping connectivity and take backup of startup configurations
+The script is designed to performs multilpe Network Operations such as to configure a device, check ping connectivity and take backup of startup configurations

     Instructions to use
      * Provide the configuration commands into cmd_file.txt